 - Organize a local advertising campaign for the Social Biking Challenge by publishing relevant information on your local website and social media or by organizing a promotional campaign in the local media, etc. Note that participation details and general information on the challenge are available on the Social Biking website and the BikePrints mobile app.
 You need to provide us with some evidence of your local campaign (advertising material, press releases, websites and social media publications, etc. ) as the effectiveness of your campaign will be one of the criteria for winning the prize of the best local organizer.

 - Purchase the 30+7 prizes for the local winners and coordinate how to award them at the end of the Social Biking Challenge.
 You need to provide thirty prizes (ten per stage) which will be given randomly to ten persons in each one of the three stages.
 These random prizes can be sport or bike equipment (e.g. helmets, bike light kits, etc.) or any symbolic prize (e.g. stickers, t-shirts, etc.).
 Additional to these random prizes, you also need to organise seven prizes for the best winners in your city/area.
 These 7 prizes need to all be the same (or of a similar value) and of a bigger value as compared to the 30 random prizes (e.g. seven bikes).
-You should inform the European Commission well in advance (by mid-July) about the prizes and provide the corresponding images so the European Commission can publish these on the Social Biking website.
+You should inform the European Commission by 1 September about the prizes and provide the corresponding images so the European Commission can publish these on the Social Biking website.
 You will be responsible for distributing the prizes at the end of each stage and may optionally choose to organise a closing event to award the seven big local prizes.
 In addition to these prizes, the European Commission will award 7 bikes to the best winners at European level.

 - Make adjustments to the final texts (translations).
 Final instructions to Social Bikers will already be translated (by the European Commission) in most European languages.
 However, minimal adjustments (names of Local Social Biking Coordinators, dates, prize collection points, etc.) are needed ahead of the Social Biking Challenge.
 You should be ready to make these adjustments/translations if necessary.